Goat Island (Rhode Island): Revolutionary War

 In 1775, the Fort was renamed Fort Liberty.
 The British army occupied Newport from 1776 through 1779 and renamed it Fort George during that time.

 Post-revolution

 In 1784 the fort on Goat Island was repaired and renamed Fort Washington after George Washington.
 In 1794, Newport sold Goat Island to the federal government for $1,500 to maintain a military fort to defend Newport Harbor.
-The fort was named Fort Wolcott in commemoration the services of Oliver Wolcott who was a General of the Militia and a member of the Continental Congress from Connecticut.
+The fort was named Fort Wolcott in commemoration of the services of Oliver Wolcott who was a General of the Militia and a member of the Continental Congress from Connecticut.
 In 1824, the first Newport Harbor Lighthouse was constructed at the north end of the island.
 Fort Wolcott was active until 1835 when the garrison was transferred to Florida to fight the Seminole Indians.

 In 1851 the original lighthouse moved to Prudence Island to become Prudence Island Light, and the current Newport Harbor Light was constructed on a dike near the former lighthouse site.
 The area surrounding the dike was later filled in when the hotel was constructed much later.